Thursday 26 June 1941

 Stalin is an unhappy man because of the military situation.
 In fact, he is so angry that he visits the General Staff headquarters twice during the day to vent.
 As usual, when he is unhappy, Stalin vents his wrath on subordinates.
 Today he recalls General Meretskov from Leningrad and arrests him.
 Meretskov is in for torture, during which he implicates other generals in a supposed anti-Stalin plot.

-General Ivan Konev takes command of Soviet 19th Army.
+General Ivan Konev takes command of the Soviet 19th Army.

 Spanish Military: Spain lives up to its commitment to provide troops to aid Operation Barbarossa by beginning to form its "Blue Division."